venkataraokadari/conversational-agent-application-starter-kit/README.md

   ```

 ## Open Source @ IBM
-  Find more open source projects on the [IBM Github Page](http://ibm.github.io/)
+  Find more open source projects on the [IBM GitHub Page](http://ibm.github.io/)

 ### License

-  This sample code is licensed under Apache 2.0.
+  This sample code is licensed under the Apache 2.0 license.
 Full license text is available in [LICENSE](LICENSE).

 ### Contributing